McCannon History, Family Crest & Coats of Arms

 The surname McCannon was first found in Tirconnell (Irish: Tír Chonaill) present day Donegal, located in Northwestn Ireland in the province of Ulster, where they held a family seat from very ancient times.

-Important Dates for the McCannon family
+Early History of the McCannon family

 This web page shows only a small excerpt of our McCannon research.
 Another 156 words (11 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early McCannon History in all our PDF Extended History products and printed products wherever possible.